 “Beside the sea she lives, the woman of the vine, the maker of wine; Siduri sits in the garden at the edge of the sea with the golden bowl and the golden vats that the gods gave her.”

-- Gilgamesh Epic - II m BC
+- Epic of Gilgamesh III m BC

 VITIS SYLVESTRII